GLOBAL MARKETS-Shares dogged by oil weakness; Treasury yield curve flattens

 By Sam Forgione

-NEW YORK, June 21 (Reuters) - Declines in financial and energy shares weighed on U.S. and European equity markets on Wednesday, with U.S. crude prices touching 10-month lows, while the U.S. Treasury yield curve hit the flattest in nearly a decade.
+NEW YORK, June 21 (Reuters) - Declines in financial and energy shares weighed on U.S. and European equity markets on Wednesday, while the U.S. Treasury yield curve hit the narrowest in nearly a decade as investors evaluated hawkish Federal Reserve policy and deteriorating inflation measures.

-The U.S. S&P 500 financial sector was last down about 0.7 percent while the European Stoxx Europe 600 Financial Services index closed down 1.3 percent.

-The financial sector fell as the U.S. Treasury yield curve held near 10-year lows, with European financials punished by heavy losses from British subprime lender Provident Financial Plc.

 "Oil has perhaps tempered some sentiment near-term," said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management in Minneapolis.
 "If oil falls below $40, one would see pressure on overall earnings, not just the energy sector."